platformsh/platformsh-docs/docs/src/development/local/ddev.md

 ```

 If you have configured your files in a mount other than the default,
-adjust the commend in `.ddev/providers/platform.yaml` for the correct location.
+adjust the command in `.ddev/providers/platform.yaml` for the correct location.

 To skip pulling files, add `--skip-files` to the command.
 To skip pulling a database, add `--skip-db` to the command.